 Intevac has entered into a line of credit with Citigroup Global Markets Inc. under which approximately \$20 million is available.
 Intevac intends to use this line to help secure its ability to fund cash requirements until Intevac is able to liquidate its ARS holdings.
+For additional information on this borrowing facility, see Note 9 of Notes to Condensed Consolidated Financial Statements.

 Intervac believes that its existing cash, cash equivalents, short-term investments and credit facility will be sufficient to meet its cash requirements for the foreseeable future.
-Intervac intends to undertake approximately \$5 to \$7 million in capital expenditures during the remainder of 2008.
+Intervac intends to undertake approximately \$8 to \$12 million in capital expenditures during the next five quarters.